A Fully Device-Independent Ternary Quantum Key Distribution Protocol Based on the Impossible Colouring Game: Introduction

 \section{Introduction}

 Quantum Key Distribution (QKD) \cite{AGM06, BB84, JBS19} is a secure communication protocol utilising the fundamental principles of quantum mechanics.
-Quantum Key Distribution (QKD) has emerged as a crucial solution, enabling two remote parties to establish a shared, secret key with {information-theoretic} security.
+It has emerged as a crucial solution, enabling two remote parties to establish a shared, secret key with {information-theoretic} security.
 In other words, this guarantees unconditional security based on the fundamental laws of quantum mechanics, making cryptographic protocols immune to attacks regardless of an adversary’s computational power.
 The need for QKD stems from the vulnerability that quantum computers pose to classical cryptographic systems.
-While some symmetric key ciphers remain resistant to quantum attacks, particularly against Grover’s search~\cite{GROVER96} and counting algorithms, the traditional approach of using public-key cryptography to share symmetric keys is now vulnerable.
+While some symmetric key ciphers remain resistant to quantum attacks, particularly against Grover’s search~\cite{GROVER96} and counting algorithms~\cite{NC10}, the traditional approach of using public-key cryptography to share symmetric keys is now vulnerable.
 In order to address this challenge, two approaches have surfaced in literature.
 The first involves designing classical post-quantum cryptographic schemes based on quantum-resistant hardness assumptions.
 While these systems offer strong security, they often introduce computational overhead, particularly in signature schemes and bandwidth usage, though they remain practical for real-world deployment.
-The second approach is to utilize quantum computers for secure Key Distribution, using the inherent hardness of quantum mechanics to protect against both classical and quantum attacks.
+The second approach is to utilize the inherent hardness of quantum mechanics in order to create an unconditionally secure key for communication over public channels and to protect against both classical and quantum attacks.
 This quantum approach primarily relies on two fundamental principles, viz. the security provided by quantum measurement and the security derived from quantum entanglement.